-Planned Developments shall recognize two distinct zones; the Low Density Zone which shall include the frontage along Roosevelt Drive and extending 200 feet to the east from the Roosevelt Drive rightof-way line, and the Agrihood Zone which shall include the Bowen Road frontage and extending to the Low Density Zone.
+Planned Developments shall recognize two distinct zones; the Low Density Zone which shall include the frontage along Roosevelt Drive and extending 200 feet to the east from the Roosevelt Drive right-of-way line, and the Agrihood Zone which shall include the Bowen Road frontage and extending to the Low Density Zone.

 The Low-Density Zone shall maintain the Large Lot Residential uses.
 The Agrihood Zone may include Large Lot Residential uses but may also include a mixture of Medium Density Single Family Garden Homes, and Commercial Uses with a preference toward agricultural related businesses (vegetable and meat markets, farm and ranch supply, etc.) and restaurants.
 Garden Home developments shall include 10 percent open space for parks and community gardens.
-Mixed use within individual structures will be allowed provided such structures do not exceed two stories.
-The Planned Development shall provide an orderly transition from commercial uses to the Large lot Residential uses and incorporate suitable separation barriers with a preference to vegetated barriers in lieu of hardened barriers such as fences.
+The Planned Development shall provide an orderly transition from commercial uses to the large lot Residential uses and incorporate suitable separation barriers with a preference to vegetated barriers in lieu of hardened barriers such as fences.
 Uses other than large lot residential uses shall be planned development.